 Visually they’re fun, too.
 Think of what your muffin might look like if you dropped it in the sand at the beach—but much tastier!

-These dirt bombs are great as they are, but will also make a nice launching pad for experimentation, too!
-The next time around I might swap some of the milk for buttermilk or sour cream for a little "tang" and/or add a spoonful of vanilla to complement the spices.
+These dirt bombs are great as they are, but will also make a nice launching pad for experimentation, too.
+The next time around I might swap some of the milk for buttermilk or sour cream for a little tang and/or add a spoonful of vanilla to compliment the spices.
 I think the batter is heavy enough that it could even support some blueberries and lemon rind for a change of pace.